nightwatchjs/nightwatch-docs/guide/reporters/use-slack-reporter.md

 #### Step 2: Slack app setup
-In order to integrate **nightwatch-slack-reporter** with slack, you are required to set up an incoming webhook to send messages.
-Once you create the app on slack, you will get a  ***slack_webhook_url*** to interact with slack.
-For more info you can refer to [slack webhook](https://api.slack.com/messaging/webhooks) guide.
+In order to integrate **nightwatch-slack-reporter** with Slack, you are required to set up an incoming webhook to send messages.
+Once you create the app on Slack, you will get a  ***slack_webhook_url*** to interact with Slack.
+For more info you can refer to [Slack webhook](https://api.slack.com/messaging/webhooks) guide.

 You must follow the steps to setup the app :
 1. Navigate to [url](https://api.slack.com/messaging/webhooks) and click on ***Create your Slack app*** button :